It Looked Good on Paper

 - Determining criteria and methods for monitoring and measuring progress

 Your business strategy is only as good as its execution plan.
 If your strategy contains critical components and many moving parts then it deserves an execution plan with rigor and discipline.
 Experienced, dedicated, and well-intentioned managers may feel confident about how to proceed and even comfortable about achieving results.
-Regardless, a workplace accountability system will contribute stability, structure, and sustainability to an otherwise individualized ad hoc execution process.
+Regardless, a workplace performance accountability system will contribute stability, structure, and sustainability to an otherwise individualized ad hoc execution process.

 Contact The Business of Accountability™ for more information.